evagrean/evagrean/README.md

 I'm a web developer with background in content management and music retail.
 Currently, I'm discovering the power of TypeScript.
 </p>
 <p>
-When working on a web project, I feel satisfied because I can turn ideas into reality by using my brain.
+When working on a web project, I feel satisfied because I can turn ideas into reality.
 </p>

 ---